-From 8 June we will again be offering guided tours for school classes (and workshops by arrangement) for up to 10 people.
+From 8 June we will again be offering guided tours for school classes (and workshops by arrangement).

 You find can also find workshops for children, DIY instructions and activity sheets for children in digital form for use at home collected on this link.